fru/btld-template/literate/0-state.md

 Specifically, the symbol `[[unchanged]]` is used to indicate whether a shallow object has been modified through the update proxy using the `set` and `deleteProperty` traps.
-If unchanged this property points to the frozen object otherwise it is set to false.
+If unchanged, this property points to the frozen object.
+Otherwise, it is set to false to indicate that the object has been modified.

 ```typescript
 const unchanged = Symbol('unchanged');